 Riding overseas does come with an increased risk of injuries.

-Without travel insurance that provides cover for motorcycling or scootering, you (or your family) would have to pay all of these expenses out of your own pocket.
+Without travel insurance that provides cover for motorcycling, riding a moped or scootering, you (or your family) would have to pay all of these expenses out of your own pocket.

 Does the motorcycle engine size affect my travel insurance?